public-law/war-crimes-explorer/README.md

 ```

 ### Other implementation ideas
+* [Tau Prolog](http://tau-prolog.org) runs in the browser.
+* There's a Prolog implementation for Erlang; that could run a browser app.
 * CLIPS is another option.
 Maybe it could run in the browser via a [clipspy](https://github.com/noxdafox/clipspy) server?
 * [Vaticle Type DB](https://vaticle.com/) is another possibility.
 It supports inference explanations, but I couldn't find any info about web clients.
 * Writing this as a simulation using Typescript, Elm, or Phoenix Live View.